asgeirmen/IntegrationEventProducerPoc/README.md

 The `__$start_lsn` column for the last raw can be used as the from pointer in the next call to `cdc.fn_cdc_get_all_changes_usr_transactions`.

 ## Customer events, Debezium and Outbox pattern
-Debezium is an open source distributed platform for change data capture., built on top of Apache Kafka.
+Debezium is an open source distributed platform for change data capture, built on top of Apache Kafka.
 It has a [connector for SQL server](https://debezium.io/documentation/reference/1.4/connectors/sqlserver.html) that makes use of CDC in a similar way as this POC.
 I recommend this video to understand Debezium:
 [Practical Change Data Streaming Use Cases with Apache Kafka & Debezium](https://www.infoq.com/presentations/data-streaming-kafka-debezium/)

 An interesting article named [Reliable Microservices Data Exchange With the Outbox Pattern](https://debezium.io/blog/2019/02/19/reliable-microservices-data-exchange-with-the-outbox-pattern/)